-Winter blues got you down?
-Are you getting a slight case of cabin fever?
+Fall blues got you down?
+Are you getting a slight case of cabin fever yet?
 Maybe it’s time to grab someone you love and take a road trip through Oregon to one of these incredible places.
-Just getting out of town will expose you to endless winter adventures, and the following is just a few of many places you can check out.
-So load up your favorite road trip playlist, and consider getting some chains on your ride, and journey with us!
+Just getting out of town will expose you to endless winter adventures, and the following are just a few of many places you can check out.
+So load up your favorite road trip playlist, consider getting some chains on your ride, and journey with us!

 Timberline Lodge, OR

 Distance from Portland: 61.1 miles, 1.5-hour drive

 One of my favorite places ever is Oregon’s iconic Timberline Lodge.
 I personally learned to ski here as a kid, and the exterior shots were even featured in one of the most famous horror flicks ever, The Shining.
 Hit the road and come here to just relax in the lodge, have a cocktail and a buffet dinner pretending you’re not grossed out by the people drying their socks at the hearth.
 Not ready to drive all the way up to Timberline?
 No worries, there are definitely a few nice spots to get out and explore on this massive mountain.

 Fivemile Butte Lookout

 The cold wind whistles outside, a crackling fire warms the air, and the stillness of the surroundings puts your soul at ease while you gaze at the stars.
 It doesn’t matter how you get there, an overnight stay at a fire lookout is an adventure you must take at least once.
 Your adventure to the lookout will be filled with skiing, snowshoeing, or hiking through the National Forest, followed by a 360-degree sunset view as you prepare your evening feast.